-[31] CBD-2—Central Business District.
+[29] CBD-2—Central Business District.

-(Amended November 23, 1987, ZA87-11-02; Amended August 14, 1997, ZA97-08-01)
+Overlay Districts

+[30] AH-1 Airport Hazard District--Herbert Smart.

+[31] AH-2 Airport Hazard District—Middle Georgia Regional Airport.

+[32] AH-3 Airport Hazard District—Robins Air Force Base.

+[33] RP—River Protection District.

+(b) Permissible uses within each base district are established in Chapter 4B provided that permissible uses in PDS and PDM districts are as described in Section 19.04 and permissible uses in HPD districts are as described in Section 21.07.

+(c) General development and design standards are established in Chapter 4.

+(d) Supplemental regulations governing certain uses are established in Chapter 23.

 Section 2.03.
-Incorporation of zoning map.
+Incorporation of official zoning maps.

+The following maps, with all notations, references and other information contained thereon shall be the official zoning maps of Macon-Bibb County, Georgia, and are hereby incorporated into and made a part of this Resolution as if fully set forth herein:

-[1] Official zoning district maps.
-The Digital Zoning Maps for Macon and Bibb County, Georgia maintained in electronic format on the Bibb County Geographic Information System, hereinafter called "official zoning maps," with all notations, references and other information contained thereon shall be the official zoning maps and are hereby made a part of this Resolution.
-The maps are maintained in the form of a machine-readable representation of a geographic phenomenon stored for display or analysis digitally on a computer.
-Said maps shall be a public record and shall be maintained permanently as part of the Bibb County Geographic Information System.
+[1] Digital zoning map of Macon-Bibb County.
+The Digital Zoning Map for Macon-Bibb County, Georgia maintained in electronic format on the Macon-Bibb County Geographic Information System, with all notations, references and other information contained thereon, is hereby made a part of this Resolution.
+The map is maintained in the form of a machine-readable representation of a geographic phenomenon stored for display or analysis digitally on a computer.
+Said map shall be a public record and shall be maintained permanently as part of the Bibb County Geographic Information System.

 [2] Airspace zoning maps.

-(a) The airspace zoning map of Herbert Smart Airport consisting of one (1) map, dated May 19, 1978, prepared by Delta Associates, Inc., Consulting Engineers, with all notations, references and other information shown thereon are hereby made part of this Resolution.
+(a) The airspace zoning map of Herbert Smart Airport consisting of one (1) map, dated May 19, 1978, prepared by Delta Associates, Inc., Consulting Engineers, with all notations, references and other information shown thereon, are hereby made part of this Resolution.
 Said map shall be made a public record and shall be kept permanently in the office of the Commission, where the map will be accessible to the general public.

-(b) The airspace zoning map of the Middle Georgia Regional Airport (formerly Lewis B. Wilson Airport) consisting of one (1) map entitled Current Airspace Requirements, dated November 1988, prepared by Delta Associates Inc., Consulting Engineers, with all notations, references and other information shown there on are hereby made part of this Resolution.
+(b) The airspace zoning map of the Middle Georgia Regional Airport (formerly Lewis B. Wilson Airport) consisting of one (1) map entitled Current Airspace Requirements, dated November 1988, prepared by Delta Associates Inc., Consulting Engineers, with all notations, references and other information shown thereon, are hereby made part of this Resolution.
 Said map shall be made a public record and shall be kept permanently in the office of the Commission, where the map will be accessible to the general public.

-(c) The airspace zoning map of Robins Air Force Base consisting of one (1) map entitled Airspace Requirements for Robins Air Force Base, dated January 1994, prepared by the 653rd Civil Engineering Squadron, Robins Air Force Base, Georgia, with all notations, references and other information shown thereon are hereby made part of this Resolution.
+(c) The airspace zoning map of Robins Air Force Base consisting of one (1) map entitled Airspace Requirements for Robins Air Force Base, dated January 1994, prepared by the 653rd Civil Engineering Squadron, Robins Air Force Base, Georgia, with all notations, references and other information shown thereon, are hereby made part of this Resolution.
 Said map shall be made a public record and shall be kept permanently in the office of the Commission, where the map will be accessible to the general public.
 (Amended March 14, 1994, ZA94-03-01)

 [3] Noise zone maps.

-(a) Noise zone map for Herbert Smart Airport consisting of one (1) map, dated 1975 and prepared by Delta Associates, Inc., Consulting Engineers, with all notations, references and other information shown thereon are hereby made a part of this Resolution.
+(a) Noise zone map for Herbert Smart Airport consisting of one (1) map, dated 1975 and prepared by Delta Associates, Inc., Consulting Engineers, with all notations, references and other information shown thereon, is hereby made a part of this Resolution.
 Said map shall be made a public record and shall be kept permanently in the office of the Commission, where the map will be accessible to the general public.